 Sandia Finding: An ACA issuing a certificate to a fictitious organization: In this scenario, an attacker manages to convince an ACA to issue a certificate to a fictitious organization.
 It was indicated in the on-site meeting that, for someone to use this certificate to access OASIS, they would also need to be established in the EIR – which would require the attacker to have a level of presence suitable to make it through the various checks.
 (For example, it would actually have to be registered as a valid business with an appropriate Secretary of State or other official entity.)
 In addition, the organizational and individual authentication requirements for an ACA to issue a certificate are robust, and should prevent this from occurring.

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: The committee noted that additional clarity concerning this finding would aid in the identification of considerations for standards development; specifically, the identification of the attack paths that led Sandia National Laboratories to include each scenario and recommendations for modifications to the standards to mitigate the risks for each attack path.
+For instance, the draft Addendum Report indicates that the identification of “several ways to perform denial of service attacks against the submission of a nomination (disrupt ISP service at either organization, a denial-of-service attack by flooding an organization with network traffic, corruption of the nomination information, etc)” led to the inclusion of the “Malicious Modification of Nominations” scenario.

 Addendum Report – Section 2.2.2 Attack Scenarios Against Current Operations